AndersFluur/LinkPlayApi/README.md

 http://$ReceiverIpAddress/httpapi.asp?command=GetCurrentWirelessConnectEx

 - Description:
-Request the SSID of the WiFi the Sonoé iEast is connected to, SSID will be in hex
+Request the SSID of the WiFi the LinkPlay is connected to, SSID will be in hex

 - Returns a non-json form value
 - HTTP Request: GET